-- ▶ Park the machine on a horizontal subsurface. - ➤ Switch off the engine and wait for several minutes until the oil has collected in the crankcase.
+- ▶ Park the machine on a horizontal subsurface. - Switch off the engine and wait for several minutes until the oil has collected in the crankcase.

-- ▶ Unscrew the oil dip stick (1) from the crankcase. - ▶ Wipe off the oil dip stick with a clean cloth.

-Screw the oil dip stick back into the oil filler neck.
+- ► Unscrew the oil dip stick (1) from the crankcase. - ▶ Wipe off the oil dip stick with a clean cloth. - Screw the oil dip stick back into the crankcase. - Unscrew the oil dip stick from the crankcase. - The correct oil level is between the "min." and the "max." marks. - ► When reaching the "min." mark, fill in new oil in accordance with the specification.